geosolutions-it/MapStore2/docs/developer-guide/integrations/auth-docker-setup.md

 - `geostore-datasource-ovr.properties`: sample PostgreSQL datasource configuration for GeoStore.
 - `configs/localConfig.json.patch`: adds Keycloak as an authentication provider in the login UI.

+The sample `mapstore-ovr.properties` intentionally separates the internal and public Keycloak URLs:

+- Browser-facing authorization and redirect URLs use `http://localhost/...`, because the local Nginx proxy exposes both MapStore and Keycloak on that host.
+- Backend-only token, userinfo, certificate, logout, revocation and introspection URLs use `http://host.docker.internal/keycloak/...`, so MapStore calls the same local proxy from inside Docker without depending on the direct Keycloak container network name.

+Do not point backend-only MapStore OpenID endpoints at `http://localhost/keycloak/...` inside this Docker setup. `localhost` is also the MapStore container itself, so server-side callback operations such as token exchange and key retrieval can fail or depend on host-specific Docker networking behavior.
+For non-Docker deployments, replace `http://host.docker.internal/keycloak` with a Keycloak/proxy URL reachable from the MapStore backend.

+The sample also enables OpenID global logout and redirects back to `http://localhost/mapstore/`, so a MapStore logout clears the Keycloak SSO session instead of silently logging the user in again on the next Keycloak login attempt.

 !!! note
 The sample Keycloak realm and LDAP credentials are intended for local testing only.
 Keep `docker/keycloak/realm-mapstore.sample.json` and the shipped LDIF data as local test data, and replace client secrets and user passwords before using the setup on another machine or in a shared environment.